skalinichev/uplot-wrappers/README.md

 # uPlot wrappers

-A collection of [uPlot](https://github.com/leeoniya/uPlot "uPlot") wrappers that allows you to work with charts declaratively inside your favorite framework.
+A collection of [uPlot](https://github.com/leeoniya/uPlot "uPlot") wrappers that allow you to work with charts declaratively inside your favorite framework.

 **Table of Contents**